spheredev/neosphere/README.md

 [![Release](https://img.shields.io/github/release/fatcerberus/sphere.svg)](https://github.com/fatcerberus/sphere/releases/latest)

-**Sphere** is a lightweight, fully sandboxed, JavaScript-powered game development platform.
-The engine, **neoSphere**, is the official successor to Chad Austin's original *Sphere* engine, written from the ground up in C.
-[Allegro 5](http://liballeg.org) holds up the backend, and JavaScript support is provided through [ChakraCore](https://github.com/Microsoft/ChakraCore), the same high-performance JavaScript engine that once powered Microsoft Edge.
+**Sphere** is a lightweight, fully sandboxed, JavaScript-powered game development platform, a complete rewrite of Chad Austin's original *Sphere* engine, written from the ground up in C.  Graphics and audio support are provided by [Allegro 5](http://liballeg.org), and JavaScript support is enabled by [ChakraCore](https://github.com/Microsoft/ChakraCore), the same JavaScript engine that once powered Microsoft Edge.

-Sphere games are written in JavaScript, which gives game developers a great deal of power.
-The API is designed to be user-friendly and reasonably accessible to novices, allowing coders of any skill level to pick up the engine and start hacking away.

-The game engine and associated command line tools are cross-platform and fairly portable.
-Sphere is officially supported on Windows, macOS, and Linux, and there is a Web-based engine called **Oozaru** in the works.
-Mobile support (both iOS and Android) is currently being considered, although there are no concrete plans on that front just yet.

 Download
 ========

-The latest stable Sphere release at the time of this writing is **Sphere 5.6.3**, released on Sunday, August 15, 2021.
-Sphere releases are provided through GitHub, so the latest version is always available for download
+The latest official Sphere release at the time of this writing is **Sphere 5.6.3**, released on Sunday, August 15, 2021.
+Sphere releases are provided through GitHub and the latest version can always be found here:
-here:

 * <https://github.com/fatcerberus/sphere/releases>